vasilevungureanu/kata-script/README.md

 # Kata Scripts

-A collection of scripts for quick creation of Kata projects
+A collection of scripts for quick creation of Kata projects.

 ## Prerequisites